lucatume/wp-browser/docs/commands.md

 This command will download the latest version of Chromedriver compatible with the Chrome version installed on your machine in the Composer vendor directory.

+> Note: if the download fails, it might be [a certificate issue](troubleshooting.md#downloads-fail-in-windows).

 ### `generate:wpunit`

 Enable the command with: